The insertion encoding of restricted growth functions: Horizontal insertion encoding

 Borrowing notation from Nabergall~\cite{Nabergall2022}, for a set of Cayley permutations $\Pi$ we denote the set of RGFs in bijection with matchings which avoid all Cayley permutations in $\Pi$ by $\mathcal{D}(\Pi)$.
-We also define $\SBMH(k)$ to be the set of all RGFs of matchings with evolutions that have at most $k$ slots in any configuration.
-An avoiding set of $\SBMH(k)$ can be written the same as the avoiding set of $\SBH(k)$ defined in Proposition~\ref{prop: horizontal canonical SB(k) basis}, as stated in Corollary~\ref{cor: slot bounded matchings} which is a corollary to Proposition~\ref{prop: horizontal canonical SB(k) basis}.
+We also define $\mathcal{SBM}_H(k)$ to be the set of all RGFs of matchings with evolutions that have at most $k$ slots in any configuration.
+An avoiding set of $\mathcal{SBM}_H(k)$ can be written the same as the avoiding set of $\mathcal{SB}_H(k)$ defined in Proposition~\ref{prop: horizontal canonical SB(k) basis} and the proof of Proposition~\ref{prop: horizontal canonical SB(k) basis} holds for matchings therefore Corollary~\ref{cor: slot bounded matchings} is a corollary to Proposition~\ref{prop: horizontal canonical SB(k) basis}.

-\begin{corollary} For each integer $k$, an avoiding set $\Pi$ of $\SBMH(k)$ can be written as the set of all Cayley permutations of size $2k+1$ and height $k+1$ where the first $k$ indices form a strictly increasing sequence of the values 1 to $k$ and the last $k+1$ indices are some permutation of the values 1 to $k+1$. \end{corollary}
+\begin{corollary} For each integer $k$, an avoiding set $\Pi$ of $\mathcal{SBM}_H(k)$ can be written as the set of all Cayley permutations of size $2k+1$ and height $k+1$ where the first $k$ indices form a strictly increasing sequence of the values 1 to $k$ and the last $k+1$ indices are some permutation of the values 1 to $k+1$. \end{corollary}

-Using Corollary~\ref{cor: slot bounded matchings}, we can prove a condition for when a class $\mathcal{D}(\Pi)$ is a subclass of $\SBMH(k)$ for some $k$, hence is regular, in Corollary~\ref{cor: matching condition to be reg}.
+Using Corollary~\ref{cor: slot bounded matchings}, we can prove a condition for when a class $\mathcal{D}(\Pi)$ is a subclass of $\mathcal{SBM}_H(k)$ for some $k$, hence is regular, in Corollary~\ref{cor: matching condition to be reg}.
 When this is the case, by using an adaption of the algorithm in~\cite[Section 5]{Bean2025} we can enumerate the classes $\mathcal{D}(\Pi)$ which have a regular horizontal insertion encoding.
 Corollary~\ref{cor: matching condition to be reg} is a corollary to Theorem~\ref{thm: canonical classes regular condition} as the argument of the proof is the same.

-\begin{corollary} A class $\mathcal{D}(\Pi)$ is a subclass of $\SBMH(k)$ for some $k$ if and only if $\mathcal{D}(\Pi)$ avoids a Cayley permutation from each of $\mathcal{H}_{I,I}$ and $\mathcal{H}_{I,D}$. \end{corollary}
+\begin{corollary} A class $\mathcal{D}(\Pi)$ is a subclass of $\mathcal{SBM}_H(k)$ for some $k$ if and only if $\mathcal{D}(\Pi)$ avoids a Cayley permutation from each of $\mathcal{H}_{I,I}$ and $\mathcal{H}_{I,D}$. \end{corollary}